Optic Pathway Gliomas (Revised Article)

 We want to thank Robert Listernick, MD of the Children’s Hospital of Chicago, who authored the original article a few years ago and graciously updated it for us with new and current information.

 NF Midwest develops “Be iNFormed” articles on various complications and subjects with regard to neurofibromatosis.
 These articles are written specifically for the NF community without a lot of scientific jargon and with the information that we believe the patient and affected families want and need.
 We are also careful to have them written and endorsed by experts so that they can be shared with other doctors and seen as a respectable source of information.
-To find other articles go to nfmidwest.org/beinformed or for a more comprehensive list of resources to nfmidwest.org/learn.
+To find other Be iNFormed articles go here, or for a more comprehensive list of resources to nfmidwest.org/learn.